-My husband and I went shopping at at local consignment shop and came across this eyesore.
-It was the perfect size and shape for what I was looking for but it certainly was not the color or pattern I wanted.
+My husband and I went shopping at a local consignment shop and came across this eyesore.
+It was a perfect size and shape for what I was looking for but it certainly was not the color or pattern I wanted.

 Although I can’t erase the memories it brings back to me, thankfully I am able to change the look of it.

-If your ottoman has little flaps sticking off, just cut them as close to the seam as possible, your new fabric will hide any leftover.
+If your ottoman has little flaps sticking off, just cut them as close to the seam as possible, your new fabric will hide any leftovers.

 Starting stapling the fabric to the bottom of the ottoman, there should be a piece of wood where the previous fabric was stapled that you can reuse to secure your new fabric.

 The first side you start with doesn’t necessarily need to be pulled taught because when you reach the other side you will then be able to fix any wrinkles or loose edges.